RiverNewbury/AIRacingGame/README.md

 ## Time Plan
  - River
    - <del>Finish the work on Exec Environment</del>
    - <del>Treat car as a rectangle as opposed to a point</del>
    - Work out how the acceleration curves for the car should work (turb vs not)
    - Come up with a more complex damage system for the car
    - Research into gears and Drifting

  - Beth
    - <del>Get initial implementation of leader board done</del>
    - Add in scene transitions
    - Add in way of visualising lap finish/crash
    - Work out how the FE wants to receive the racetrack

  - Max
-  - Finish coding + Merge the python scripting language branch with the main branch
+   - <del>Finish coding scripting language branch</del>
-  - Add functionality on server side to send out the racetrack
-  - Do a terrible initial example of a racecar AI to demonstrate it working
+   - Add functionality on server side to send out the racetrack -<del> Do a terrible initial example of a racecar AI to demonstrate it working</del>

  - Luca
    - Finish off the server facing bit of the front end
    - Help beth with the server facing part of the client

  - General Front end
    - Improve visuals : make the car not a sphere + add skins for car?
    - Market research

  - General Back End
    - Do docs for scripting language